Nadeau-Innovations/site/content/post/remote-hiring-made-easy-how-to-find-and-evaluate-candidates-with-fractional-experts/index.md

 projects: []
 ---

 The past few years have been tough for businesses and startups, especially with the rise of remote work and the challenges that come with it.
 Hiring remote talent, connecting with the right people, and effectively evaluating candidates can be difficult.

+One critical challenge posed by the rise of remote work is that startups face increased competition for talent.
+The pool of potential candidates is much larger with remote work options, giving candidates more options beyond their local job market.
+As a result, it can be challenging for startups to connect with the right people and effectively evaluate candidates, making hiring remote talent a complex task.

 But don't worry!
 Here are five tips from the team at [Pivot + Edge](https://www.pivotandedge.com/) for recruiting remotely: